nspcc-dev/neo-go/docs/notary.md

    transaction field).
 Use the following rules to construct the list:
    * First signer is the one who pays the transaction fees.
-   * Each signer is either a multisignature or a standard signature or a contract signer.
+   * Each signer is either a multisignature or a standard signature or a contract signer or a custom signer containing System.Contract.Call in the verification script.
-   * Multisignature and signature signers can be combined.
+   * Multisignature, signature, contract and custom AppCall signers can be combined.
-   * Contract signer can be combined with any other signer.

    Include Notary native contract in the list of signers with the following
    constraints: